chrismccord/atlas/README.md

 By default, Accessors are simply pass-throughs to the raw record setter and getter values; however, accessors can be overriden by the module for extended behavior and transformations before writing to, or after reading from the database.
-`assign` functions transform attributes when creating a new Record via `Model.new` and before running model callbacks such as validations.
+`assign` functions transform attributes when creating a new Struct via `Model.new` and before running model callbacks such as validations.

 Example attribute assignment: